zio/zio/docs/datatypes/core/cause.md

 ```

 ## Lossless Error Model
-ZIO is very aggressive about preserving the full information related to a failure.
-ZIO capture all type of errors into the `Cause` data type.
+ZIO is very strict about preserving the full information related to a failure.
+ZIO captures all types of errors into the `Cause` data type.
 So its error model is lossless.
-It doesn't throw information related to the failure result.
+It doesn't throw away any information related to the failure result.
 So we can figure out exactly what happened during the operation of our effects.